 Women are allowed to speak publicly in the church.
 They are not commanded to be silent.

 It is women as well as men who “learn”, verse 35.
-They also are of those who prophesy, verse 39.
+They also are of those who “prophesy”, verse 39.

-Satan stops the ministry of many of those called to be preachers of the Gospel from fulfilling their calling.
+The Devil stops the ministry of many of those called to be preachers of the Gospel from fulfilling their calling.
 He does this by wrong interpretation and understanding of Scriptures.
 Both male believers and the majority of female believers are deceived in this way.

 Let us examine a portion of scripture that is wrongly used to hinder women.

 It is 1 Timothy 2:10 that leads on to the generally misquoted verses 11 and 12.
 The translation is “But which becomes women professing godliness through good works”.
-The Greek word for “professing” is found in 1 Timothy 6:21 and is translated in King James, “which some professing, have erred concerning the faith”.
+The Greek word for “professing” is found in 1 Timothy 6:21 which is translated in King James, “which some professing, have erred concerning the faith”.
 The Greek-English Dictionary, shows the meaning in all uses in the New Testament.
 It is “to announce” something, or “to profess”.

 As Professor Ramsay says, it “regularly implies that the person mentioned came before the public, with promises, in order to gain supporters; it is applied to candidates for … votes in the Greek cities, who publicly announced what they intended to do”.
 Women preachers also publicly proclaimed to men and women.